rwespey/Documentation-Test/getting-started-how-does-it-work.md

 parent: What is ThinkAgile CP?
 ---

 # How does ThinkAgile CP work?
+TODAY

 The ThinkAgile CP was designed to simplify implementation, deployment, operations, and maintenance of cloud resources, enabling IT staff to be innovative and to accelerate your business' time-to-market and time-to-value.